Princess Alexandra, 2nd Duchess of Fife: Lineage and early life

-Princess Alexandra
+Princess

 On 9 November 1905, King Edward VII declared his eldest daughter Princess Royal.
 He further ordered Garter King of Arms to gazette Lady Alexandra Duff and her sister Lady Maud Duff with the style and attribute of Highness and the style of Princess prefixed to their respective Christian names, with precedence immediately after all members of the British royal family bearing the style of Royal Highness.
 From that point, Her Highness Princess Alexandra held her title and rank, not from her ducal father, but from the decree issued by will of the sovereign (her maternal grandfather).

 In August 1910, Alexandra became secretly engaged to her first cousin once removed, Prince Christopher of Greece and Denmark, a son of King George I of Greece, the brother of her maternal grandmother Queen Alexandra.
 The engagement was terminated when their disapproving parents learned of the liaison and forbade the union.

 In November 1911, Alexandra and her family were travelling by boat to a winter holiday in Egypt when their liner, the P&O's SS Delhi, ran aground ashore at Cape Spartel in fog and heavy seas.
 The passengers were rescued, but the rescue boat also sank.
 Alexandra was struck by a wave in the face and later wrote that she felt the water rush up her nose and swallowed it in gulps.
 She was rescued by a doctor who pulled her onto the beach.
 Her sister and mother also nearly died and her father, Alexander Duff, 1st Duke of Fife, subsequently died as a result of his injuries a few weeks later at Aswan.

+Because of her position in the Commonwealth's order of succession she served as a Counsellor of State in the 1930s and 1940s.

-Marriage and issue
+Marriage and children

 In 1910, she was briefly engaged to Prince Christopher of Greece, her first cousin, once removed.
 (Alexandra's mother, Princess Louise, Duchess of Fife, was a daughter of Queen Alexandra, herself an older sister of George I of Greece, Christopher's father).
 The engagement was terminated when her furious father learned of the liaison.